US, Russia at odds over military activity in the Arctic | Law-Order

 The Biden administration is leading a campaign against Russian attempts to assert authority over Arctic shipping and reintroduce a military dimension to discussions over international activity in the area.

-As Russia assumed the rotating chairmanship of the Arctic Council on Thursday, the U.S. rallied other members to oppose Moscow's plans set maritime rules in the Northern Sea Route, which runs from Norway to Alaska, and its desire to resume high-level military talks within the eight-nation bloc.
+As Russia assumed the rotating chairmanship of the Arctic Council on Thursday, the US rallied other members to oppose Moscow's plans to set maritime rules in the Northern Sea Route, which runs from Norway to Alaska, and its desire to resume high-level military talks within the eight-nation bloc.
+Those talks were suspended in 2014 over Russia's actions in Ukraine.

-The effort reflects growing concerns in Washington and among some NATO allies about a surge in Russian military and commercial activity in the region that is rapidly opening up due to the effects of climate change.

 Several other foreign ministers, including those from Canada, Iceland, Finland, Norway and Sweden, echoed Blinken's call to keep the Arctic peaceful and free of conflict under the authority of international, rather than that of individual countries.
 Representatives of indigenous Arctic populations urged that their voices be heard.

 “We are concerned over the level of recent angry and provocative rhetoric,” said James Stotts of the Inuit Circumpolar Council.
 “We do not want to see our homeland turned into a region of competition and conflict.”
-Russian Foreign Minister Sergey Lavrov had earlier this week dismissed the U.S. criticism because the Arctic “is our territory, our land'' and had questioned NATO's motives in deployments of bombers and submarines to the area.
+Russian Foreign Minister Sergey Lavrov, who had earlier this week dismissed the US criticism because the Arctic “is our territory, our land,'' questioned NATO's motives in deployments of bombers and submarines to the area.
 On Thursday, he said resumption of an Arctic Council military dialogue would contribute to stability.

 “It is therefore important to extend the positive relations we have within the Arctic Council to encompass the military sphere as well, first of all by revitalizing multilateral dialogue on military issues between the general staffs of the Arctic states,'' Lavrov said.